-Where & How to Get the Right Reviews for Your Business
+Where & How To Get The Right Reviews For Your Business

 Social media isn’t just a place where reviews are earned; it’s a place where reviews can be shared.
 The key is to do so tactfully.

-When you share, retweet, post, and pin reviews your customers have left, it’s important to do so in a way that is more about that individual customer and less about the brand.
+When you share, retweet, post, and pin reviews from customers, it’s important to highlight the individual person leaving the review over your own brand.

+When other social media users can see the person behind the review, it becomes more relatable.

-Social media is a place where people go to keep up with their friends and loved ones, so it’s important to respect the platform for its proper use.
+Social media is a place where people keep up with their friends and loved ones, so it’s important to respect the platform for its intended use.

-Respond to Online Reviews on All of Your Platforms
+Respond To Online Reviews On All Your Platforms

-This plays an important part in how your customers feel they will be treated, but this is doubly true of social media.
+Responding to reviews lets other customers know how they can expect to be treated when doing business with you.

-The word “social” is there for a reason.
+Moreover, it’s called “social” media for a reason.
 Customers expect you to be part of the conversation.

-It’s important to be proactive – but not defensive – in responding to negative press.
+With that said, it’s important to be proactive by developing a sound strategy for responding to negativity.

-Also, it’s important to recognize that social media responds better to actions, stories, and events than it does to words.
+Otherwise, you risk creating a PR disaster by responding out of pure emotion.

-Resolve Customer Issues Publicly on Social Media
+Resolve Customer Issues Publicly On Social Media

+If a customer complains publicly rather than bringing their concerns to you directly, it’s appropriate to resolve the issues publicly, as well.

-If you’re asking a customer to please contact customer support and take the conversation offline, onlookers will wonder what you’re trying to hide.
+If you’re asking a customer to contact customer support via email or send you a private message, onlookers may wonder what you’re trying to hide.

-There are obvious lines that shouldn’t be crossed, such as revealing personal information, but publicly acknowledging a customer’s needs and treating them respectfully are important actions.
+Keep in mind there are obvious lines that shouldn’t be crossed, such as revealing personal information the customer didn’t volunteer themselves.

+But publicly acknowledging a customer’s needs is a good business practice compared to telling them to jump through another hoop to contact you more directly.

 Although you should never give in to unreasonable demands, you should demonstrate how customers can expect to be treated by you.